Azure/bicep-types-az/generated/maps/microsoft.maps/2021-12-01-preview/types.md

 * **Input**: [AccountSasParameters](#accountsasparameters)
 * **Output**: [MapsAccountSasToken](#mapsaccountsastoken)

+## AccountSasParameters
+### Properties
+* **expiry**: string (Required, WriteOnly): The date time offset of when the token validity expires.
+For example "2017-05-24T10:42:03.1567373Z"
+* **maxRatePerSecond**: int (Required, WriteOnly): Required parameter which represents the desired maximum request per second to allowed for the given SAS token.
+This does not guarantee perfect accuracy in measurements but provides application safe guards of abuse with eventual enforcement.
+* **principalId**: string (Required, WriteOnly): The principal Id also known as the object Id of a User Assigned Managed Identity currently assigned to the Map Account.
+To assign a Managed Identity of the account, use operation Create or Update an assign a User Assigned Identity resource Id.
+* **regions**: string[] (WriteOnly): Optional, allows control of which region locations are permitted access to Azure Maps REST APIs with the SAS token.
+Example: "eastus", "westus2".
+Omitting this parameter will allow all region locations to be accessible.
+* **signingKey**: 'primaryKey' | 'secondaryKey' | string (Required, WriteOnly): The Map account key to use for signing.
+* **start**: string (Required, WriteOnly): The date time offset of when the token validity begins.
+For example "2017-05-24T10:42:03.1567373Z".

+## Components1Jq1T4ISchemasManagedserviceidentityPropertiesUserassignedidentitiesAdditionalproperties
+### Properties
+* **clientId**: string (ReadOnly): The client id of user assigned identity.
+* **principalId**: string (ReadOnly): The principal id of user assigned identity.

+## CorsRule
+### Properties
+* **allowedOrigins**: string[] (Required): Required if CorsRule element is present.
+A list of origin domains that will be allowed via CORS, or "*" to allow all domains

+## CorsRules
+### Properties
+* **corsRules**: [CorsRule](#corsrule)[]: The list of CORS rules.
+You can include up to five CorsRule elements in the request.

+## CreatorProperties
+### Properties
+* **provisioningState**: string (ReadOnly): The state of the resource provisioning, terminal states: Succeeded, Failed, Canceled
+* **storageUnits**: int (Required): The storage units to be allocated.
+Integer values from 1 to 100, inclusive.

+## LinkedResource
+### Properties
+* **id**: string (Required): ARM resource id in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/accounts/{storageName}'.
+* **uniqueName**: string (Required): A provided name which uniquely identifies the linked resource.

 ## ManagedServiceIdentity
 ### Properties
 * **principalId**: string (ReadOnly): The principal ID of resource identity.